npm/policies/receiving-reports.md

 ### Dealing with upset users

 People may be upset and wish to express their concerns to npm staff.
-We should be in "making the person feel heard" mode, it's important not to cross into education mode.
-Hear them out, take notes as approriate, thank them for their thoughts.
+We should be in "making the person feel heard" mode; it's important not to cross into "education mode".
+Hear them out, take notes as appropriate, thank them for their thoughts.

 We should not share additional details of the incident with uninvolved parties.

 If a user is upset and a staff member agrees that a wrong was done to them, it helps a lot to just say simply "I'm so sorry."
-(Rather than "but we tried really hard" or "no one told us" or etc, even if that was true.
+(Rather than "but we tried really hard" or "no one told us" or etc., even if that was true.
 "I'm so sorry" goes a long way to defusing many people's anger.)